Fleeting States + Measured Values

 Design Problem

-How can we make invisible quantum phenomena—like the Bloch sphere, superposition, and entanglement—accessible to human senses through physical, interactive experiences while giving the audience a deeper understanding of quantum concepts?
+How can we make invisible quantum phenomena —like the Bloch sphere, superposition, and entanglement—accessible to human senses through physical, interactive experiences while giving the audience a deeper understanding of quantum concepts?

 The two worlds of the project — the fleeting states and the measured values

-Render of the qubits with probabilities mapped on them
+Rendering of the qubits with probabilities mapped on them

 The two worlds of the project — the fleeting states and the measured values